bottlerocket-os/bottlerocket/variants/README.md

 It reached end-of-life on August 1st, 2022.

 Upstream support for Kubernetes 1.19 has ended and this variant will no longer be supported in Bottlerocket releases.

+### aws-k8s-1.20: Kubernetes 1.20 node

+The aws-k8s-1.20 variant included the packages needed to run a Kubernetes node in AWS.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.20, 1.21, and 1.22 clusters.
+It reached end-of-life on November 1st, 2022.

+Upstream support for Kubernetes 1.20 has ended and this variant will no longer be supported in Bottlerocket releases.

+### vmware-k8s-1.20: VMware Kubernetes 1.20 node

+The vmware-k8s-1.20 variant included the packages needed to run a Kubernetes worker node as a VMware guest.
+It supported self-hosted clusters.

+This variant was compatible with Kubernetes 1.20, 1.21, and 1.22 clusters.

 ## Development